TatiSaiRaghava/Zansphere-aurazone-qa-challenge-/README.md

 | TC-04 | Empty cart shows message and Browse CTA works  | Functional  |
 | TC-05 | Profile page shows auth gate for guests        | Auth/Security|

-## Notes
-- Tests are read-only and do not modify any data
-- Rate limiting: tests include natural delays; do not run in parallel bursts
-- Screenshots saved on failure in `test-results/` folder